If you’ve spent any time at all in the heath & fitness space, you’ve probably heard of both the paleo diet & the vegan diet.

 If you’ve tried the vegan diet and it wasn’t a great fit, Paleo might be a better option.
 The biggest difference between veganism and Paleo is obviously that animal products are consumed.
 Contrary to popular beliefs, though, Paleo is NOT all bacon all the time.
 For best results, vegetables should be eaten and eaten frequently!

 Some people who have switched from a vegan diet to a Paleo diet find that their energy increases and their mental fog disappears.
 This could be thanks in part to the increased protein consumption and micronutrient bioavailability in meat compared to plant-based sources of protein.
+There’s some compounds that are essential to vitality that just aren’t found in plants.

 Common allergens and toxins, such as grains, legumes, and sugars, are all excluded on the Paleo diet as well, and that lends to better conditions for the body.